1998 Maine gubernatorial election

 The 1998 Maine gubernatorial election took place on November 3, 1998 to elect the governor of Maine.
 Incumbent Independent governor Angus King won re-election to a second term, defeating Republican nominee James B. Longley Jr., Democratic nominee Thomas J. Connolly, Green Independent nominee Pat LaMarche and Taxpayers' Party nominee William P. Clarke Jr.

 This election was the first since 1982 in which the winning candidate received greater than 50% of the vote; this was not achieved again until 2018.
-As of the 2022 election, this is the most recent time Maine elected an independent governor.
+This is currently the most recent election that Maine elected an independent governor.
+It is also the most recent gubernatorial election in which a candidate won every county in the state.